rohan-paul/monsterapi_test/README.md

 ✨ As per their official blog, they were able to serve Zephyr-7b, a SOTA Open source 7B param LLM, at an incredibly economical rate of $1.25/hr, serving 39K requests per hour with an average request latency of 16ms on a 24GB GPU.
 A total of 10 million tokens generated in an hour.

-And this was using Monster Deploy on GPUs such as Nvidia RTX A5000 (24GB)  and A100 (80GB).
+And this was using Monster Deploy on GPUs such as NVIDIA RTX A5000 (24GB)  and A100 (80GB).

 ----